MANISHBMK10/FIFO_SV/README.md

 # FIFO_SV
-Design &amp; Verification of FIFO
+Design &amp; Verification of FIFO with Transaction, Driver, Monitor and Scoreboard Classes